nsteele/home/README.md

 sudo update-alternatives --config editor  # Opens window where you can specify the python 2 or 3 version of vim as default
 ```

+Note that the `vim-ros` plugin requires `python` 2, but YouCompleteMe on Ubuntu 16.04 gives an error on opening `vim` when using `python` 2.
+For non-ROS developers, use `vim` with `python` 3 and disable `vim-ros` in your `.vimrc`.
+For ROS developers, a work around is TBD.

 ### Ubuntu 14.04

 For `vi` on Ubuntu 14.04 x86_64, here are the steps I used to install: